Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/debugging-with-vs-code.md

 In this lesson we will learn to connect VS Code and the Python debugger to help us fix errors in our code.

-## Goals
+## Goal and Structure

-By the end of this lesson we should be able to...
+In order to use a debugger in VS Code while working on Python projects, we need to set up our tools and then learn how to navigate and use them.

+This lesson is broken up into the following sections:

-- Set up VS Code to run the Python debugger
+1. Setting up VS Code to use and run the Python debugger
+2. Using a small example Python program to learn how to and practice:
+    - Adding and removing breakpoints
-- Run the Python debugger in VS Code to step through a program
+    - Running the debugger and watching the program pause
-- Use breakpoints and watches to identify errors in code
+    - Observing variable state at a breakpoint
+    - Creating and using a watch
+    - Resuming, stepping over, stepping into, step out, restart, and stop

 ## Before Starting